pmarguinaud/fxtran/ARTICLE.md

 Cool !

-But we can do much better : we can modify the document in the `onload` function so that the lines get numbered; to achieve this, we create the javascript `numberLines` function :
+But we can do much better : we can modify the document from within the `onload` function so that the lines get numbered; to achieve this, we create the javascript `numberLines` function :

     function numberLines ()